-A student with high school Spanish should consult with the instructor for placement in courses, and see index for page number for Language Placement Guidelines.
+A student with high school Spanish should consult with the instructor for placement in courses, and see page 22 for language placement guidelines.

 SP 101-102 Acquisition of Spanish I and II 6 Cr

 Participants in these introductory seminars read, write, listen, and discuss current events as well as cultural, political, economic, and psychological topics.
 Learners acquire vocabulary in authentic communicative contexts and build the structural foundations of the language necessary to understand and communicate progressively and adequately in Spanish.
 Offered annually.
 Prerequisites: None for SP 101; SP 101 or equivalent for SP 102.
 Fulfills Global or National Diversity requirement.
 May not be used for both.

 SP 150/250/350 Intensive Spanish Immersion Abroad 6 Cr

 SP 203-204 Acquisition of Spanish III and IV 6 Cr

 While continuing to pursue topics from the introductory seminars, participants begin to read Hispanic short stories and texts examining contemporary and historical issues in Latin America and Spain.
 Students also examine language issues they have encountered in their discussions and compositions.
 Offered annually.
 Prerequisites: SP 102 or its equivalent for SP 203; SP 203 or its equivalent for SP 204.
 Fulfills Global or National Diversity requirement.
 May not be used for both.

 SP 301-302 Spanish Conversation 6 Cr